-Serotonin syndrome can occur with therapeutic drug use, self-poisoning, or, most commonly, unintended drug interactions when 2 serotonergic drugs are used ( Drugs That Can Cause Serotonin Syndrome).
+Serotonin syndrome can occur with therapeutic drug use, self-poisoning, or, most commonly, unintended drug interactions when 2 serotonergic drugs are used (see Table: Drugs That Can Cause Serotonin Syndrome).
 It can occur in all age groups.

 Complications in severe serotonin syndrome can include metabolic acidosis, rhabdomyolysis, seizures, acute kidney injury, and disseminated intravascular coagulation (DIC).
-Causes probably include severe hyperthermia and excessive muscle activity.
+Causes of these complications probably include severe hyperthermia and excessive muscle activity.

 Drugs That Can Cause Serotonin Syndrome

-In most cases, serotonin syndrome manifests within 24 h, and most occur within 6 h, of a change in dose or initiation of a drug.
+In most cases, serotonin syndrome manifests within 24 h, and usually within 6 h, of a change in dose or initiation of a drug.
 Manifestations can range widely in severity.
 They can be grouped into the following categories:

 Mental status alterations: Anxiety, agitation and restlessness, easy startling, delirium

 Autonomic hyperactivity: Tachycardia, hypertension, hyperthermia, diaphoresis, shivering, vomiting, diarrhea